yyliu01/PS-MT/docs/before_start.md

 The code is trained under 4xV100(32Gb) for the voc12 dataset, and 2xV100 (32Gb) for the cityscapes.

-Please note, our approach performs robust under different hardware's test.
-See the training logs for more details.
+Our approach performs robust under different hardware's test, please see the training logs for more details.

 ### VOC12 Setting
 **(global)** we utilize batch_size=64 (32 labelled, 32 unlabelled data) for the training, with learning rate 1e-2, under 4 GPUs.